 A well-structured navigation bar is going to really help you out.
 It’ll allow customers to effortlessly explore your online shop and could even be the key to more conversions.
 Even if you think your site is easy to navigate, someone else may not agree, so it’s worth having people test your site to see how they browse before you hit publish.

 A rule of thumb is to build a left-to-right hierarchy – beginning with the most important content first.
 Try to avoid including pages with no value, and group similar pages together within a category for easy navigation.
-Say for example you own a clothing brand and you sell dresses, it’s a good idea to have “dresses” as a category, followed by sub-pages or sub-categories of variations such as “party dresses”, “a-line dresses”, “midi dresses” and so on.
+Say, for example, you own a clothing brand and you sell dresses, it’s a good idea to have “dresses” as a category, followed by sub-pages or sub-categories of variations such as “party dresses”, “a-line dresses”, “midi dresses” and so on.

 Lastly, adding a sitemap is going to help massively.
 It should reflect the “map” of your online store.
-Ensuring its accessible to users (as well as Google) shows all the pages and files on your site and how they are connected.
+Ensuring it’s accessible to users (as well as Google) shows all the pages and files on your site and how they are connected.
 This map helps search engines find and understand your site, which is important for getting good SEO rankings.
 Even something as simple as your logo at the top left of your online store is enough to help users know that it can link back to your homepage.

 7. Add your products